Index

 ---|

-The ocean temperature in Perth is cool all year round, but in general, it becomes acceptable for swimming from January to May, when it reaches 22/23 °C (72/73 °F).
+The ocean temperature in Perth is cool all year round, but all in all, it becomes acceptable for swimming from January to May, when it reaches 22/23 °C (72/73 °F).

 Perth - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |